code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 The setup of the project is based on a previous [Spring WS example]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) but the basic <var>helloworld.wsdl</var> has been replaced by a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex).

-Security related features of SPring-WS are not part of the `spring-boot-starter-web-services` starter.
+Security related features of SPring-WS are not part of the `spring-boot-starter-web-services` Spring Boot starter.
 As such we have to add two extra dependencies to the Maven POM file in order for the example to work.

 The first one is `spring-boot-starter-security` [Spring Boot starter](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters) dependency which will be used for the server setup.
 The second one is the Apache `httpclient` dependency that we need for the client setup part.